felix-zaslavskiy/item-processing-state-machine/README.md

 - Graphviz integration for visualizing the state machine.

 ## Getting Started
-To use NFSM in your Java project, simply include it as a dependency and start defining states and transitions.
+To use SimpleFSM in your Java project, simply include it as a dependency and start defining states and transitions.
 Here's a basic example to get you started:
 ```java
 import nfsm.*;